|The Audition interview by: Julie Magyar

 Danny: It's not the ocean, is it?

 Seth: Yeah it is.

 Seth: That's why pools are blue too.
 You ever look at a pool and it's blue.
 It's not blue.
-Because it's reflecting off
+Because it's reflecting off the sky.

 Danny: Have you ever looked at the ocean?
 It's not blue either.